How to Create a Winning eCommerce Merchandising Strategy

 Here are seven ways that will help you to create a bulletproof merchandising strategy and move the needle on the most important business metrics:

 1. Understand your customer journey

 How do your customers find their way to your eCommerce store?
 And once they find their way to your store, what do they do next?
-Deciphering your customer journey will give you valuable data on how to interact with different customer personas and ensure you are connecting with them at the right time, in the right way.
+Analyzing your customer journey map will give you valuable data on how to interact with different customer personas and ensure you are connecting with them at the right time, in the right way.